 Trained Natural Practitioners are members of Natural Therapy Associations, make sure you ask for their credentials.

-Always tell your medical Doctor, what specific natural threatment you use.
+Always tell your medical Doctor, what specific natural treatment you use.

 If your Doctor is not supporting your holistic way to health, please look for another medical Doctor.

-Above all, support health.... and peace and love, life can be beautiful.
+Above all, support health.... and peace and love, life is beautiful.